babakfp/babakfp.ir/src/content/docs/svelte-outclick/index.md

 -   Type: `string`

 This is equivalent to the CSS class attribute.
-You can seamlessly utilize tools such as TailwindCSS by adding your classes in the usual manner, without encountering any issues.
+You can seamlessly utilize tools such as Tailwind CSS by adding your classes in the usual manner, without encountering any issues.

 <!-- prettier-ignore -->
 ```svelte